code-423n4/2023-04-frankencoin-findings/data/p_crypt0-Q.md

 Alternatively, use a `uint` to create a `private` changeable variable for a `minInitPeriod`:
-	2 a) create a `setMinInitPeriod(uint8 newMinInitPeriod)` method which is access restricted to the owner of the contract.
+	2 a) create a `setMinInitPeriod(uint newMinInitPeriod)` method which is access restricted to the owner of the contract.
 	2 b) use the `minInitPeriod` variable in checks.